 Please contact each author individually to discuss terms and speaking topics.
 Those mentioned below are suggestions only.
 Authors will set their talks to your audience.
 For a definition of membership status, please Click Here.

 Nancy J. Cohen writes the Bad Hair Day Mysteries featuring South Florida hairstylist Marla Vail.
 Titles in this series have made the IMBA bestseller list, been selected by Suspense Magazine as best cozy mystery, won a Readers’ Favorite gold medal, and earned third place in the Arizona Literary Awards.
-Nancy is also the author of Writing the Cozy Mystery, an instructional guide on how to write a winning whodunit.
-With over twenty published works, Nancy is a frequent speaker at libraries, conferences, and community events.
-She is past president of the Florida Chapter of Mystery Writers of America.
+Nancy is also the author of the instructional guide, Writing the Cozy Mystery.
+A frequent speaker at libraries, conferences, and community events, she is past president of the Florida Chapter Mystery Writers of America.
 Speaking topics include How to Get Published, Writing the Cozy Mystery, Book Promotion on a Budget, Developing a Mystery Series and more.
 “You are a gifted, informative and organized teacher, freely offering good advice to upcoming writers.”
 Judy Buckland, former Program Coordinator at Lake County Library System.
 Active Status Member. http://nancyjcohen.com

 Lesley A. Diehl writes cozy mysteries and has both self-published and published with four small presses.
 She has a Ph.D. in psychology, which has helped her create interesting and provocative characters.
 Lesley inserts humor into her work because it’s “fun for me, fun for the reader and just plain healthy to do.”
 Speaking topics include Humor in Murder Mysteries, Retirement is Murder and The Psychology behind Writing a Mystery.
 Affiliate Member. http://www.lesleydadiehl.com